persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 - The tab **Metamodel** which contains a plot opposing the metamodel values to the physical model output values.
 A diagonal is built with the physical model output values.
-  It presents for each output the metamodel predictivity coefficient :math:`\displaystyle R2 = \frac{\sum_{i=0}^N (y_i - \hat{y_i})^2}{\sum_{i=0}^N {(\bar{y} - y_i)}}`
+  For the functional chaos method, it presents for each output the metamodel predictivity coefficient :math:`\displaystyle R2 = \frac{\sum_{i=0}^N (y_i - \hat{y_i})^2}{\sum_{i=0}^N {(\bar{y} - y_i)}}`
   and the residual :math:`\displaystyle res = \frac{\sqrt{\sum_{i=0}^N (y_i - \hat{y_i})^2}}{N}`.